What you need to know about Baltimore's Boil Water Advisory

 It's safe to shower at this time as long as you don't ingest the water, officials said.

-The city is distributing water at three locations as of Tuesday at Harlem Park Elementary/Middle School Middle Branch Park and Landsdowne Library.
+Starting at 11 a.m., the city is distributing water at three locations as of Tuesday: Harlem Park Elementary/Middle School (1401 W. Lafayette Ave.), Middle Branch Park (3301 Waterview Ave.) and Lansdowne Library (500 3rd Ave.).
+There is a limit of three gallons per household.

 A donation from Nestle and assistance from agencies across the region will allow the city to set up other locations.